-Drugs are a part of our everyday lives and most young people will, at some stage use drugs for medicinal purposes.
-However, we now live in a society where young people face growing pressures to become involved in and experiment with controlled drugs and other legal substances such as alcohol and tobacco.
-King's High recognises its pastoral responsibilities in the general health and welfare of pupils and aims to reduce these pressures and educate pupils about the risks of involvement with drugs, as well as to try to maintain an environment that is as free as we can make it of illegal or harmful substances.
+Drugs are a part of our everyday lives and most young people will, at some stage, use drugs for medicinal purposes.
+However, we now live in a society where young people face growing pressures to become involved in and experiment with controlled drugs and other legal substances such as alcohol, tobacco and nicotine which may be considered harmful.
+Warwick School recognises its pastoral responsibilities in the general health and welfare of pupils and aims to reduce these pressures and educate pupils about the risks of involvement with drugs, as well as to try to maintain an environment that is as free as we can make it of illegal and/or harmful substances.